keu/docs/learn/get-started-with-airflow-part-2.md

 ## Step 7: Test your DAG

 1. Go to the Airflow UI and unpause the DAG by clicking on the toggle to the left of the DAG name.
 The last scheduled DAG run automatically starts, and the `tag_sensor` starts waiting for the `v1.0` tag to be added to your GitHub repository.
-You will see two light green circles in the **DAGs** view which indicate that the DAG run is in progress and the `example_tag_sensor` task is running.
+You will see two light green circles in the **DAGs** view which indicates that the DAG run is in progress and the `example_tag_sensor` task is running.

     ![DAG running](/img/guides/T2_GraphView.png)